 Yes!
 Sara's son, Logan, wrote an award-winning children's book titled Moggin Says Red.

-Sara's daughter penned the sequal to Moggin Says Red, titled Mindy Says Multiplication, which will be published in 2018.
-Dawson, Sara's middle son, wrote a children's book that is yet to be titled, but highly anticipated!
+Sara's daughter penned the sequel to Moggin Says Red, titled Mindy Says Multiplication, which will be published in 2018.
+Dawson, Sara's middle son, wrote a children's book titled The Color Race, also forthcoming.